filipsnastins/consumer-driven-contract-testing-with-pact/README.md

 - Trigger the Provider Contract tests in the Provider CI/CD pipeline when a new Consumer contract version is published.
 - Get notified that changes in your Consumer contract are incompatible with the existing Provider contract, i.e. the Provider contract tests failed in the Provider CI/CD pipeline.
-- Before deploying a new version of the Consumer, verify that it's compatible with currently deployed version of the Provider.
+- Before deploying a new version of the Consumer, verify that it's compatible with the currently deployed version of the Provider.
 Using [Can-I-Deploy](https://docs.pact.io/pact_broker/can_i_deploy) is one way of doing it.

 The example application uses GitHub Actions for running the deployment pipeline.